choreboy17240/Smart-Charger-Software/src/README.md

         four hours to help speed-up validation testing.
 These will need to be set to "normal" durations for the official release.

+* 0.5 01/24/2025
+      - Fixed bug that was causing the standby mode to exit immediately after entry.
+The cycle `start()` method didn't reflect the use of a separate configurable parameter for the standby time period.
+Eliminated the separate parameter, now using the existing `charge_period_max` parameter to specify the standby period.
+      - Revised to allow updates to the OLED display and console status messages to occur at independent intervals.
+The configuration structure now provides a `display_period` parameter for OLED display updates, in addition to the existing `message_period`, which now only applies to the console status messages.